Loop3D/loopresources/docs/source/tutorials/01-basic-usage.md

 # 1 — Basic Usage

-This lesson shows how to load collar and survey CSV files into a `DrillholeDatabase`.
+This tutorial shows how to load collar and survey CSV files into a `DrillholeDatabase`.

 ### When columns match DhConfig names